Analysis: It’s hard for Cabinet to reject Nphet advice on Level 5 twice

 Others question whether the public will accept weeks of lockdown; they ask what the metrics of success are, and question whether there is clarity on when and how unlocking will take place again.
 Meanwhile, healthcare capacity has improved, as has knowledge of the virus, how it spreads, and how it is treated.
 Even cabinet hawks, however, concede that it is very hard not to accept Nphet advice on Level 5 twice.

-As the Government faces down yet another crunch Covid decision, the way forward is far from clear.
+As the Government faces down yet another crunch decision, the way forward is far from clear.